yerachw/k8-iNet/README.md

 # k8-iNet
 Kubernetes setup for iNet

+## Some file descriptions
+- config.zip - .kube settings for cluster
+- vault.zip - ansible cluster initialization playbooks
+- 50-cloud-init* - used when initilizing a server from one of the templates

 ## After creating from template
 sudo hostnamectl set-hostname <correct host name><BR>
 vi 50-cloud-init.yaml - setting the correct ip address<BR>